 Clivia (Clivia miniata) produces stunning bright orange or red blooms among its dark green leaves in the late winter when nothing else is blooming.
 Easy to grow exotic houseplant that prefers dry soil and bright, indirect sunlight.
 Clivia can be placed outdoors in the summer time and returned indoor before temperatures dip below 70 degrees.

-Image by: Daniel PolohaLiquid error: Could not find asset snippets/relatedblogs.liquid
+Image by: Daniel PolohaLiquid error (templates/article line 10): Could not find asset snippets/relatedblogs.liquid